 We reached 81-90% consensus on three generic recommendations concerning the final decision making on including an outcome measurement instrument in a COS: 1) it is recommended to select only one outcome measurement instrument for each outcome (i.e. constructs or domains) in a COS, which will enhance the comparability of clinical trials; 2) it is recommended that an outcome measurement instrument can be provisionally included in a COS if there is at least strong evidence for good content validity and good internal consistency (or evidence for test-retest or inter-rater reliability), and if the instrument is feasible; and 3) it is recommended that COS developers use a consensus procedure to get final agreement on the selected outcome measurement instruments included in a COS among relevant stakeholders, including patients (Table 2).

-he next phase of research needs to be more explicit on what categories of stakeholders should be considered (patients, public, practitioner, press, policymaker, program manager, professor, payer) and what the minimum requirements are for consensus.[10,11]
+Following the OMERACT Handbook, the next phase of research needs to be more explicit on what categories of stakeholders should be considered (patients, public, practitioner, press, policymaker, program manager, professor, payer) and what the minimum requirements are for consensus.[10,11]

 In addition, we reached 95% consensus that, in general, the methods for the selection of outcome measurement instruments for a COS are considered to be similar to the methods for selecting instruments for individual clinical trials.
 However, as in practice it may not be feasible to perform all these steps for a clinical trial, trialists can then chose to use those instruments that are included in the COS.